 The main difference of a mobile application in comparison to a web app is the requirement of its installing on device which has a particular platform, OS version, screen size, and variety of functions the device is able to fulfill, such as making and receiving calls, texting, taking calls and doing loads of other operations simultaneously.
 Let’s review the types of testing deeper in detail.

 This type of testing can be carried out both in simulators and real devices.
 However, here in Tubik testing on a variety of real devices is recommended as a more efficient method, because simulators do not reflect all the functionality of real devices and variety of possible users’ actions.
-For example, simulator in Xcode can give incorrect presentation of interface elements on the screen and doesn’t allow testing an accelerometer and a camera.
+For example, the simulator in Xcode can give an incorrect presentation of interface elements on the screen and doesn’t allow testing an accelerometer and a camera.

 Testing doesn’t end when an app is launched and used by real users: it’s a never-ending journey.
 Another important type is testing updated versions of the app saving all the data.

-For installation of the mobile app on the device, we use several services of app distribution such as HockeyApp, Fabric, TestFlight.
+For the installation of the mobile app on the device, we use several services of app distribution such as HockeyApp, Fabric, TestFlight.
 Each of them has both benefits and drawbacks.
 For instance, Hockeyapp allows installation of different app versions, while Fabric provides installation of earlier versions of the app and then updating them with later versions saving the data.
 TestFlight is needed to release the app on AppStore and is convenient for testing new features as it uses production certificate which speeds up check of the new build and its release on AppStore.

 One of the big advantages of the mobile application is the ability to use them “on the go”.
-However, this aspect determines a constant change of the Internet source and signal — GPRS/3G/4G/WiFi; users can interact with the application in conditions of good or bad connection, repetitive disconnection, Plane mode.
+However, this aspect determines a constant change of the Internet source and signal – GPRS/3G/4G/WiFi; users can interact with the application in conditions of good or bad connection, repetitive disconnection, Plane mode.
 Incoming calls and messages, device locking, limited memory available, battery charge level or accidental taps – all those things can have a great influence on the app performance.
-Creative approaches to testing of this kind in maximum diversity of cases is highly recommended.
+Creative approaches to testing of this kind in the maximum diversity of cases are highly recommended.